SourinChattaraj/epicgames-clone/README.md

 This is my 1st clone using TailWind css..
-This clone is also responsive.
+This clone is also responsive..